Executive Summary

 The StarTribune’s article of 2019 is still relevant, “$600M A YEAR, YET ACHIEVEMENT GAP PERSISTS”(http://www.startribune.com/despite-targeted-funding-struggling-students-still-experience-an-achievement-gap/510160142/)”.

 What was the $600M used for?
-I don’t know because the Legislative Auditor does not have a legal definition of the Achievement Gap and cannot audit it.
+We don’t know because the Legislative Auditor lacks a legal definition of the Achievement Gap and cannot audit it.

 Comprehensive Solution

-3. Fund daycare on a sliding scale to income.
+- Fund daycare on a sliding scale based on income.

 Expanding on each point:

-1. Educate all parents about how and when children learn from birth.
+- Educate all parents about how and when children learn from birth.
 This can be done in birthing centers and hospital maternity wards, using volunteers already in place.
+This can be as simple as showing expecting parents how and when children learn.

-• The state funds daycare for families on a sliding income scale.
+- The state funds daycare for families on a sliding scale of income.

-• Half-day Universal Pre-Kindergarten would not be necessary; significant savings.
+- A half-day Universal Pre-Kindergarten would not be necessary; significant savings would be achieved.
 Universal Pre-K for 3 & 4-year-old children could cost up to $900M.

-• English Language Learners would be substantially reduced.
-Studies have shown that infants and toddlers exposed to one language at daycare and another at home are fluent in both languages by 5.
+- English Language Learners would be substantially reduced.
+Studies have shown that infants and toddlers who are exposed to one language at daycare and another at home are fluent in both by age 5.

-• Developing Child at Havard University has shown that properly trained daycare workers can identify early signs of mental illness, and the child can be cured with proper intervention.
+- Developing Child at Harvard University has shown that properly trained daycare workers can identify early signs of mental illness, and the child can be cured with proper intervention.

 Current Problems with Daycare

-• Scarce, many areas are ‘Daycare Deserts,’ with four children for every daycare spot.
+- In many areas, there are ‘Daycare Deserts,’ with four children for every daycare spot.

-• Expensive for families, the third-largest expense behind only a home and a vehicle.
+- Expensive for families, the third-largest expense is behind only a home and a vehicle.
 It costs more than most universities.

-• Universal Pre-Kindergarten and Junior (ages 3 & 4) kindergarten are taking the lowest-cost children out of daycare, increasing the financial stress on the industry.
+- Universal Pre-Kindergarten and Junior (ages 3 & 4) kindergartens are taking the lowest-cost children out of daycare, increasing the financial stress on the industry.

-Stakeholders are many and may be the answer to leadership in the daycare industry.
+Stakeholders are numerous and may hold the key to leadership in the daycare industry.

 Non-profit daycare is an option for underserved areas.
-The Board of Directors is filled with qualified individuals from communities.
+The Board of Directors is composed of qualified individuals from the community.
 Once a board is in place and a team is hired, the rest should be straightforward.

-Studies by Nobel prize winners Scientists show that the Return on Investment for early childhood learning is $7 to $16.
+Studies by Nobel Prize-winning scientists show that the Return on Investment for early childhood learning is $7 to $16.

 It is essential to understand who will benefit from solving this problem:

-There are only two ways to get more money for the MDE, raise taxes or reduce costs.
-Children kindergarten-ready will help lower costs and allow more funds for school boards to disperse.
+There are only two ways to get more money for the MDE: raise taxes or reduce costs.
+Kindergarten-ready children will help lower costs and allow school boards to allocate more funds to the student population. .

 “We all know how some children arrive at school; it will influence how they do for the rest of their academic careers.”